klkklevar/-Console-Calculator/README.md

 # -Console-Calculator

+## Version 1.0.0

-I create this project into visual studio 2015 with C# code (console aplications), just a simple calculator with operators +, -, * and /.
+I create this demo project into visual studio 2015 with C# code (console aplications).

-You can easy learn it,for beginners, you can download this project or clone it.
+A sample readme for just a simple calculator with operators +, -, * and /.

+**lisence & Copyright
+Khalid L kLEVAR